aure44/UCL-sport/README.md

 line 7 : from selenium.webdriver.**chrome**.service import Service
 ```

-If your driver is not found, you might need to decomment and change line 36 to give the path to the driver.
-This step is actually necessary for linux machine I believe.

 > [!NOTE]
 > Same apply to every driver you would want to use.
 Further tweaking might be required though.
+I just covered the two main ones.

+If your driver is not found, you might need to uncomment and change line 36 to give the path to the driver.
+This step is actually necessary for linux machine I believe.

 # Motivation :